 Middle school students who withdraw from school shall be refunded all unused fees apportioned by the number of days attended with the exception of the extracurricular activities fees, which are non refundable.

 Required fees are eligible for fee waivers.

 Please talk with your student about taking good care of textbooks.
+All math textbooks must have a fabric or paper cover to increase longevity of its use.
 The students are responsible for the condition of returned books and will be assessed a replacement fee if damage beyond normal use is incurred or if books are lost.

 Fee Waiver Information and Forms

+All parent volunteers are required to check in at the main office and receive a volunteer badge.
 At the biannual parent-teacher conference, parents will be able to set personal goals relative to their participation in their children’s education.
 This allows each parent to select goals that are within her/his comfort and ability level.
 It will also allow for creativity based on individual experience, talents and abilities.
 We request 20 hours of volunteer time per family each year.
-Many of the opportunities for involvement will be communicated to parents through the school website, postings at school, and/or school newsletters.
+Many of the opportunities for involvement will be communicated to parents through the school website, postings at school, and/or school newsletters as well as through our PTO Volunteer Coordinator using automated email service.
 Volunteer tasks may be performed at home, off hours, or on weekends.
 All parent volunteers are encouraged to follow the teacher dress code while volunteering on the school grounds.
 Parent volunteers working directly with students may be subject to a personal background check.